gt-big-data/mrjob-test-wordcount/README.md

 python word_count.py -r emr s3://gt-big-data-club/mrjob-test-wordcount/sherlock-holmes.txt --output-dir=s3://gt-big-data-club/mrjob-test-wordcount/out --no-output
 ```
 This will spin up an instance to run your job, and word count a copy of sherlock holmes we uploaded to s3 previously.
+It takes about 90 seconds to spin up the instances, and then another minute or something to run the job.
+You can always look at the job running from the "elastic map reduce" part of your aws console after logging in.